Plein air paintings of a vanishing neighborhood, printed in a risograph book

 Step 1: A plein air watercolor painting is created on the street in Willets Point.

 Step 2: The painting is scanned, and the image separated into four plates for the four chosen risograph inks.

-Step 3: The plates are printed on a risograph printer.
+Step 3: The four plates are printed in succession on a risograph print duplicator.

 The cover of the book needed to be twice a wide as the book’s interior pages, so it could wrap around the front and back.
 Since risograph machines can only print as large as tabloid (11×17 in.) paper, I needed to find an offset printer to print the cover separately.
 Fireball Printing in Philadelphia did a great job, was easy to work with, and finished three days ahead of schedule.
 After receiving the covers, I delivered them and the collated pages to New Hampshire Bindery.
 Located in Bow, NH, they have both state of the art binding machines as well as old-fashioned tools.
 It’s a real vintage workshop with a down to earth approach, personal service and fair prices.
 Here are a few shots of their working space, a living museum of binding technology.

 Looking to the future